0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 Let's talk about ransomwares.
 When attempting to mitigate ransomware all variants of the encryption process must be considered, as it can happen very differently.
 The most popular variation is where the files are opened in R/W, read and encrypted in place, closed and then (optionally) renamed.<br/>
 Another option is memory mapping the files , from a ransomware prespective not only that it's faster, it is considered more evasive as the write is initiated asynchronously by the system process rather than by the ransomware process. (really anything asynchronous is harder to deal with from a defensive point of view).
 This trick alone was enough for Maze, LockFile and others to evade some well known security solutions.
 A third way could be creating a copy of the file with the new name, opened for W, the original file is read, its encrypted content is written inside and the original file is deleted.
-Whilst there are other possiblities which RansomGuard is not going to cover (check [Wrapping Up](#Wrapping-up) for disclaimers), we are going to tackle those three variants as they are (by far) the most commonly seen in ransomwares in the wild.<br/>
+Whilst there are other possiblities which RansomGuard is not going to cover (check [Wrapping Up](#Wrapping-up) for disclaimers), we are going to tackle those three variants as they are (by far) the most commonly seen in ransomwares in the wild.
+We are going to tackle each variation seperatley as each sequence of operations requires it's own filtering logic and heuristics.

 ## Tracking & Evaluating file handles {#Tracking--Evaluating-file-handles}
-As mentioned ransomware encryption can happen very differently when it comes to file-system operations, we are going to tackle each variation seperatley as each sequence requires it's own filtering logic and heuristics.<br/>
 Let's start with the most obvious sequence seen in ransomwares :
 <img src="{{ site.url }}{{ site.baseurl }}/images/RansomSequence1.png" alt="">